CivicTechTO/gitbook-working-open-pattern-library/documents-call-out-box.md

 #### Related Patterns

-* Great candidates for content:
+* Great candidates for call-out box content:
   * An explanation of [CONSENSUS-BASED EDITING](/google-drive-consensus-based-editing.md) of the document.
-  * A CLEAR TIMELINE of phases a document will go through.
+  * A [CLEAR TIMELINE](/process-clear-timelines.md) of phases a document will go through.

 #### Acknowledgements